 The final and arguably the biggest red flag of a bad real estate agent is that your home sits on the market.
 When nothing is happening, and no progress is made, it is clear that you are working with a bad real estate agent.

 Avoid Working With A Bad Real Estate Agent

 Do you have a home that you need to sell, but are frustrated by working with a bad real estate agent?
 Kick your agent to the curb and instead sell your home quickly with the help of HomeGo.

-The HomeGo team is made up of licensed real estate agents that make a same-day offer and close on your home in as few as seven days, so there’s no risk that a bad agent can keep your home from selling.
+The HomeGo team is made up of local agents that make a same-day offer and close on your home in as few as seven days, so there’s no risk that a bad agent can keep your home from selling.
 If you want to avoid the hassle of working with a bad real estate agent by selling your home quickly, then contact HomeGo today.